 Availability: 15 Seats

-The SektionEins and Antid0te SG iOS Kernel Exploitation Trainings in 2014-2017 have been so successful that former trainees, tricks, techniques and vulnerabilities from the training have been directly involved in the making of some of the public iOS jailbreaks up to iOS 10.2.
+The SektionEins and Antid0te iOS Kernel Exploitation Trainings in 2014-2017 have been so successful that former trainees, tricks, techniques and vulnerabilities from the training have been directly involved in the making of some of the public iOS jailbreaks up to iOS 10.2.